elqal3awii/WebSecurity-Academy-with-Python/Cross-site request forgery (CSRF)/CSRF where token is not tied to user session/README.md

 5. Extract the csrf token that is needed for email update
 6. Craft an HTML form for changing the email address with an auto-submit script and include the extracted csrf token in the form
 7. Deliver the exploit to the victim
-8. The victim's email will be changed after he trigger the exploit
+8. The victim's email will be changed after they trigger the exploit

 # Run Script